Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Asynchronous_Backing/Deep_Dive_Asynchronous_Backing_Slides.md

 Notes:

-- Async backing -> unincluded block queuing
+- The unincluded segment is necessary to build 2 or more parablocks in a single relay block

 ---